On this page

 Since 1 May 2016 the VAR has been replaced by model agreements, which were introduced in the 2016 Employment Relationships (Deregulation) Act (Wet deregulering beoordeling arbeidsrelaties, DBA).
 As long as the business relationship between a contractor and a self-employed professional is based a such an agreement, contractors will be exempt from paying payroll taxes for this professional for this specific contract.

-Implementation of act postponed until 2020
+Enforcement of act postponed until 2020

 The Dutch government intends to replace the current Employment Relations Deregulation Act (DBA) as of 1 January 2020.
-Until then, its implementation has been suspended.
+Until then, its enforcement has been suspended.
 If you are a contractor who hires freelancers, this means that until 1 January 2020, the Dutch Tax and Customs Administration will not impose corrective fines or taxes with retroactive effect when it deems that there is in fact an employer-employee relationship at play.

-However, penalties will be enforced where the Tax and Customs Administration detects malicious intent with regard to fictitious self-employment or (obvious or deliberate) bogus self-employment constructions.
+However, penalties will be enforced where the Tax and Customs Administration establishes malicious intent with regard to fictitious self-employment or (obvious or deliberate) bogus self-employment constructions.
 Until 1 July 2018, this will only occur in severe cases and from 1 July 2018 in all other cases.

 Types of model agreements

 Self-employed professionals and their clients can choose to work according to 3 different kinds of standard model agreements.
 These have been drawn up by the Dutch Tax and Customs Administration (in Dutch only):